Jarmos-san/Aurochs/README.md

 ## About the Project

-Aurochs is the name of the repository that holds a bunch of scripts that scrapes the [official Python job board](https://python.org/jobs).
-The name "_Auroch_" doesn't really have much significance in context to the project.
+Aurochs is the name of the repository that holds a bunch of scripts that scrape the [official Python job board](https://python.org/jobs).
+The name "_Auroch_" doesn't have much significance in context to the project.
 But I chose that name due to the unique sounding name.

 ### Built With
 <!-- TODO: List the dependencies -->